 Models Brianna Smith and Maddie Jones at Ford hit it off immediately, and were able to create the exact chemistry and look Micolli was looking for in her story.
 “Sometimes when you put two models together it just doesn’t look quite right, but I loved the chemistry between Maddie and Bri.
 After just meeting a few hours earlier they were able to lay practically on top of one another without any awkwardness,” she tells us, adding : “I have worked with Brianna before on a totally different type of shoot and she always knows just what to do and brings out the best possible emotion in each shot.
 Maddie was wonderful as well.
 She looked just like a living doll in that white wig.
 I found it amazing how well they connected on camera.”

 But not only the models connected well during the shoot, Miccoli tells us: “I loved the team that was on set that day.
 I can’t say enough great things about all of them.
 Being surrounded by talented and inspiring people always helps make a shoot like this a success.
-I have worked with many of them before on a regular basis.
+I have worked with many of them before on a regular basis (image credit for their help with the latest Bento Box photo shoot).
 After a while you become friends and you start to know what to expect from each other.”

 Stylist Jessi Sheehan says she loved the concept from day one, and spent over a month preparing for the shoot: “- It is a long time compared to most things we do.”